 Suwannee River.

 The statute gives the Department “general supervisory authority” over the districts and the authority to exercise any power authorized to be exercised by the districts.
-The Department exercises its general supervisory authority through several means, including reviewing and approving district rules, carrying out coordinated planning, and providing program, policy, and rule guidance through the Water Resource Implementation Rule (Rule 62-40, F.A.C.).
+The Department exercises its general supervisory authority through several means, including coordinating water supply planning efforts that extend across district boundaries, assisting the Governor’s office in reviewing district budgets, and providing program, policy, and rule guidance through the Water Resource Implementation Rule (Rule 62-40, F.A.C.).
+The Department reviews district rules for consistency with Ch.
+373, F.S. and Rule 62-40, F.A.C.
 This approach combines state-level oversight with regional decision making.
 It facilitates appropriate statewide consistency in the application of Florida water law, while maintaining regional flexibility where necessary to accommodate the wide-ranging climatic, geological, and environmental conditions that affect the state’s water resources.

 The water management activities of the Department and the WMDs are divided into the following four areas of responsibility: